 The Charity operates a means-tested bursary scheme remitting up to 100% of fees for able young people who would not otherwise be able to attend the two schools.
-In the year to 31 August 2022 a total of 185 pupils (2021: 234) across the two schools benefited from help with their fees through means-tested bursaries totalling $\pounds 2,028k$ (2021: $\pounds 2,308k$ ).
+In the year to 31 August 2023 a total of 163 pupils (2022: 185) across the two schools benefited from help with their fees through means-tested bursaries totalling £1,932k (2022: £2,028k).
 The prior year amounts included a number of temporary hardship bursaries to families whose income was adversely affected during the pandemic.
-The current year figure includes 12 Professor Soddy scholarships, seven existing and five new fully funded places into the sixth form for pupils coming from the maintained sector.
+The current year figure includes five Professor Soddy scholarships, two existing and three new fully funded places into the sixth form for pupils coming from the maintained sector.
 These scholarships are awarded for academic excellence.
-Fully funded places were also awarded to three Ukrainian refugees who joined the School in the summer term.
-The Charity continues to support pupils as part of the Royal National Children's Springboard Foundation scheme with two pupils at the School and a further four at the College.
+Fully funded places also continued to be supported during the year for three Ukrainian refugees at the College and three at the School.
+The Charity continues to support pupils as part of the Royal National Children's Springboard Foundation scheme with five pupils being supported at the College.
 The Royal National Children's Springboard Foundation scheme is a national charity whose objects are to allow young people from impoverished backgrounds to attend independent boarding schools on a fully subsidised basis.